ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Purpose of Domain Control Validation {#purpose}

 Domain Control Validation is a challenge-response procedure that allows the User to prove operational control of the contents of a domain to an Application Service Provider.
-This proof applies only to some point in time after the challenge is issued and before the record is published.
+This proof applies only to the moment in time when the record is published.
 This procedure can be appropriate when the Application Service Provider is about to take a time-bounded action related to this domain name.

 Domain Control Validation is not suitable for ongoing authorization.
 Any ongoing authorization using DNS SHOULD be performed with a separate DNS record.
 For example, in the ACME protocol, issuance of a time-limited certificate can use Domain Control Validation with an ephemeral TXT record via the DNS-01 challenge mechanism ({{RFC8555, Section 8.4}}), but ongoing authorization of certificate authorities uses a persistent CAA record {{?RFC8569}}.